Mini Fruit Pizza Cookies

 -

-Beat softened cream cheese and butter together until completely smooth with no lumps.
+In a clean bowl, beat the softened cream cheese and butter together until completely smooth and creamy.

-Gradually add powdered sugar on low until incorporated, then beat in vanilla until fluffy and spreadable.
+Gradually add the powdered sugar and vanilla, beating on low at first, then on medium until fluffy and spreadable.

 -

-Rinse blueberries and raspberries, then pat very dry with paper towels so they do not weep onto the frosting.
+Rinse the blueberries and raspberries gently, then pat them very dry with paper towels.

 -